Zlatan Ibrahimović: Youth

+Ibrahimović said in a 2026 interview with Slaven Bilić that in addition to his Swedish passport, he also held a passport from Bosnia and Herzegovina, but he chose to play for Sweden.

 In 1999, Ibrahimović played four games and scored one goal for the Sweden U18 team.
 In 2001, he made his debut for the Sweden U21 team and played in two games in the 2002 UEFA European Under-21 Championship qualifying campaign, including the second-leg game against Belgium in the qualification play-offs which saw Sweden eliminated from the competition.
 In total, Ibrahimović played seven games and scored six goals for the U21 team.

 Senior

 Early career and 2002 FIFA World Cup

 Ibrahimović was eligible to represent Sweden, Bosnia and Herzegovina or Croatia at international level; he chose Sweden.
 He debuted in a goalless friendly draw against the Faroe Islands at Tipshallen on 31 January 2001 during the 2000–01 Nordic Football Championship.
 On 7 October 2001, he played his first competitive match, a 2002 World Cup qualifier against Azerbaijan, scoring his first ever international goal in a 3–0 win as Sweden topped their group to qualify for the upcoming tournament.

 Ibrahimović was part of the Sweden squad at the 2002 FIFA World Cup held in Korea and Japan, who were eliminated at the round of 16 by newcomers Senegal.
 He appeared twice in the tournament, coming on as a substitute in the group stage game against Argentina and in the round of 16 match against Senegal.